'Putting your dog to sleep'..... it sounds peaceful doesn't it?

 There are also other potentially difficult situations, such as:

-Well, I think the answer is that there is NO single, one-size-fits-all answer to any of these questions.
+All of the above clearly shows that there is NO single, one-size-fits-all answer to any of these questions.

 As owners, we know our dogs better than anyone else in the world.